phdata/streamliner/customer-docs/quickstart.md

 ![Open S3 Bucket Properties](./images/quickstart-auto-ingest-01.png)

 Select S3 bucket and configure an event notification for your S3 bucket by completing fields as below:
-- Name: Name of the event notification (e.g. Auto-ingest Snowflake).
+- Name: Name of the event notification (e.g. Auto-ingest-Snowflake).
 - Events: Select the ObjectCreate (All) option.
 - Send to: Select SNS Topic from the list.
 - SNS Topic ARN: Select the SNS Topic ARN from the dropdown list or add ARN manually in the text box